- chapter 12

 - Ch.
 17-20

 - Ch.
 26-28

-We can begin by seeing how a main theme of this chapter concerns one group of people and their attitude to Jesus.
-See verses 2,14,24,38.
-Consider the unity of the chapter.
-Consider too how this chapter could be seen as a commentary on 11,30.
+Note the prominence of one group of people and their attitude to Jesus.
+Consider how this chapter might be seen as a commentary on 11,30.

 Then take a look at my response.

-We are now ready therefore to begin our reading of the chapter with 12,1-14.
+We are now ready to begin our reading of the chapter with the sabbath controversies, 12,1-14.